jacoblarock/fake_voices_xai/README.md

 into useful input for classification models.
 IF a feature extractor is based on a feature which is novel and specific to certain research or from an article, it is cited in the comments of the code (references below).
-Standard features that are typical in detection models and not specific to certain research or articles, or features that are built in to existing libraries (for example MFCCs) are not cited.
+Standard features that are built in to existing libraries (for example MFCCs) are attributed to their respective libraries.

 The features used in this repository can be, as in my previous research, classified into perceptible and imperceptible features.
 Perceptible features are features that are able to be perceived by